Texas officer charged in Black man's fatal shooting fired - WHIZ News

 But Merritt said Thursday that he doesn’t believe that is what happened.
 He said witnesses have said Price was “too far away to even be considered as reaching for the” stun gun.
 He said that after the stun gun was deployed, Price’s “muscle movements at that point were involuntary, so he wasn’t reaching for anything consciously.”

-An affidavit released Wednesday said that when Lucas arrived at the convenience store he was greeted by Price, who asked the officer “you doing good” several times and extended his hand in a handshake gesture.
+The arrest affidavit for Lucas, which was released Wednesday, said that when Lucas arrived at the convenience store he was greeted by Price, who asked the officer “you doing good” several times and extended his hand in a handshake gesture.
 Price apologized for broken glass on the ground, telling the officer someone had tried “to wrap me up.”

-The affidavit says Lucas thought Price was intoxicated and tried to detain him.
+The affidavit, written by a Texas Ranger, says Lucas thought Price was intoxicated and tried to detain him.
 Price said “I can’t be detained” as Lucas grabbed at his arm and used verbal commands.
 When Lucas produced a stun gun, Price began to walk away.

 After Lucas deployed the stun gun, which wasn’t fully effective, Price walked toward him and appeared to reach out to grab the end of the stun gun, the affidavit said.
 The affidavit said that Lucas then fired four times, striking Price in the upper torso.
 Price was later pronounced dead at a hospital.